 Virginia Governor Apologizes for Racist Image In 1984 Medical School Yearbook

-Virginia Gov. Ralph Northam apologized on Friday for a 1984 medical school yearbook photo, which shows a person wearing blackface standing next to another person wearing a Ku Klux Klan robe.
+Virginia Gov. Ralph Northam apologized on Friday for appearing in a "clearly racist and offensive" costume in his 1984 medical school yearbook.
+The photo shows a person wearing blackface standing next to another person wearing a Ku Klux Klan robe.

 Northam said in a statement: "I am deeply sorry for the decision I made to appear as I did in this photo and for the hurt that decision caused then and now."